 Institutional decision making at ACC is supported by a system of Shared Governance composed of councils and committees that function as recommending bodies with respect to those matters that fall under their sphere of responsibility.

 A “council” is a recommending body that makes recommendations directly to the President and which has a sphere of responsibility of particularly broad scope or significance.
-ACC shall have the following five councils:
+ACC shall have the following three councils:

 A “committee” is a recommending body that makes recommendations to a council and whose sphere of responsibility falls within that of the council to which it makes its recommendations.
 A committee is either a “standing committee”, which is expected to meet an ongoing need of the college, or an “ad hoc committee”, which is expected to meet it function(s) within a limited time after which it will be disbanded.
 Every committee shall be assigned to an appropriate council to assure that recommendations are reviewed appropriately and forwarded ultimately to the President.